SV

 Correct Answer: A. Bioremediation

-Bioremediation uses microorganisms or plants to break down or absorb environmental contaminants.
-It is an eco-friendly method for treating oil spills and heavy metal toxicity.
-This process relies on the natural metabolic pathways of the organisms involved.
+• **Bioremediation** = Bioremediation uses microorganisms or plants to break down or absorb environmental contaminants. • **Eco-friendly method** — It is an eco-friendly method for treating oil spills and heavy metal toxicity, relying on natural metabolic pathways. • 💡 Wrong-option analysis: Biofortification: enhances nutritional value of crops; Bioprospecting: explores biodiversity for valuable genetic resources; Biopiracy: refers to the unethical appropriation of biological resources or traditional knowledge.

 4